-Concerning the level of education, the majority of respondents mentioned that they have a degree.
+Concerning the level of education, the majority of respondents have mentioned that they have a degree.
 Only 1% of the questioned ones don't have a degree or any other kind of certificate.
-Regarding the providers of degrees or certificates, respondents mentioned that they obtained it from universities or any king of accredited superior educational institutions.
-In the most of cases, the subject of degree or certificate is in specialized fields (culture, heritage, tourism, museology and so on).
-About those who have obtained a postgraduate diploma, most are in a situation where they have such a diploma in fields related to culture, tourism, communication, cultural management, archeology, museum studies, history or art.
+Regarding the providers of degrees or certificates, respondents have mentioned that they have obtained it from universities or any kind of accredited superior educational institutions.
+In most cases, the subject of degree or certificate is in specialized fields (culture, heritage, tourism, museology and so on).
+Of those who have obtained a postgraduate diploma, most have such a diploma in fields related to culture, tourism, communication, cultural management, archeology, museum studies, history or art.

-Regarding the distribution of respondents by occupation, most (80%) are in the category of common functions.
-For example, common functions include (according to NACE1 list occupations): Research development managers, Managing directors and chief executives, Advertising and public relations managers, University and higher education teachers, Advertising and marketing professionals, Artistic and cultural associate professionals not elsewhere classified and so on.
+Regarding the distribution of respondents by occupation, most of them (80%) are in the category of common functions.
+For example, the common functions include (according to NACE1 list of occupations): Research and development managers, Managing directors and chief executives, Advertising and public relations managers, University and higher education teachers, Advertising and marketing professionals, Unclassified artistic and cultural associate professionals and so forth.
 The specific occupations list includes among others: Visual artists, Archivists and curators, Travel guides, Archivists and curators, Actors, Building architects and so on.

 Concerning the expertise of the respondents in the field, the majority of them have notable expertise in many areas of heritage, culture and tourism.
-Respondents have expertise in cultural or touristic projects dedicated to the large public, museum exhibitions, management of cultural projects to teens and other age addressed, public working, heritage trips and tourism guide, museology education programs, cultural events planner, communication, etc.
+Respondents have expertise in cultural or touristic projects dedicated to the public at large, museum exhibitions, management of cultural projects adressed to teens and other age groups, public working, heritage trips and tourism guide, museology education programs, cultural events planner, communication, etc.

-1 https://ec.europa.eu/assets/eac/culture/library/reports/ess-net-report en.pdf
+1 https://ec.europa.eu/assets/eac/culture/ library/reports/ess-net-report_en.pdf

-The distribution of respondents by area of diploma or degree indicates that almost half of our respondents graduated in Education Humanities area (41%), 19% in social Sciences and 14% in Arts.
-Only 6% of the respondents have a diploma in Tourism management/economics area.
+The distribution of respondents by area of diploma or degree indicates that almost half of our respondents graduated in the Education Humanities area (41%), 19% in Social Sciences and 14% in Arts.
+Only 6% of the respondents have a diploma in the Tourism management/economics area.